 - Wang Xianghui, grand nephew of Wang Jingwei.
 During the Peace Movement served as Wang Jingwei’s scribe and assistant together with his younger brother Chenghui.

 - Wang Wenying (1913-2011), was the first son of Wang Jingwei and Chen Bijun.
 Also named Mengjin.
 He graduated from the University of Cologne.
 He served as the quartermaster chief of the third section of the Military Commission in Wang Jingwei’s Nanjing Government.
-In 1947 he was sentenced to three years in prison as a traitor, and was released on parole after a year.
+In 1947 he was sentenced to three-and-a-half years in prison as a hanjian, and was released on parole after a year.

 - Wang Wenxun (1922-2002) was the fourth child of Wang Jingwei and Chen Bijun.
-After graduating from the Zhongshan University in Guangdong, she served as the principal of the Mingsong Memorial School, which was founded in Guangzhou by Chen Bijun in 1941 to commemorate Zeng Zhongming and Shen Song, who both died for the Peace Movement) and later taught in the Education Department at the Hong Kong University.
+After graduating from the Zhongshan University in Guangdong, she served as the principal of the Mingsong Memorial School (founded in Guangzhou by Chen Bijun in 1941 to commemorate Zeng Zhongming and Shen Song, who both died for the Peace Movement) and later taught in the Education Department at the Hong Kong University.

 - Wang Wenti (1928-) was the youngest child of Wang Jingwei and Chen Bijun.
 He graduated from the Nanjing Military Academy and was the chief of the Training Unit of the Guangdong Province.